Clones (video game)

 Clones is a puzzle real-time strategy by Canadian developer Tomkorp for Microsoft Windows, released on November 18, 2010 through Steam.
 Clones was created by independent game developer Tomkorp Computer Solutions as their first game.
 It features alien creatures named clones to which the player can assign a variety of morph commands which cause the clones to deform their body in order to navigate the terrain.
-Multiple game types are supported as well as both singleplayer and multiplayer modes.
+Multiple game types are supported as well as both single player and multiplayer modes.

 Gameplay

 The core gameplay of Clones is similar to Lemmings but includes several differences such as multiple game modes, networked multiplayer, a world ranking system, simple A.I., and a built-in level editor.
-Primarily a 2D game, Clones uses a 3D camera to display the Clones planet (single-player worldmap) and to allow zooming and rotation of the 2D landscape.
+Primarily a 2D game, Clones uses a 3D camera to display the Clones planet (single-player world map) and to allow zooming and rotation of the 2D landscape.
 The player cannot control the clones directly, except for the mutated light clone, and must issue morphs to the clones which deform their bodies and allow them to perform 10 different actions to help navigate the landscape.

 Game modes

-The clones are grouped into 8 different colour groups with identical functionality.
-In singleplayer the user controls only one group with the rest being computer controlled (or not available), while in multiplayer every player may control a different group.
+The clones are grouped into 8 different color groups with identical functionality.
+In single player the user controls only one group with the rest being computer controlled (or not available), while in multiplayer every player may control a different group.
 The objective for each level depends on the current game mode which can be one of the following: